grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 ## Overview

-ROS 2 Service to generate 2D navigation goals with orientation in a specifed region of interest (ROI).
-These ROIs are described by a polygon defined by its edges in the map frame and a name.
-The service takes the number of navigation goals (*n*) and a ROI name (*roi_name*) and returns a list of goal poses.
+ROS 2 Service to generate 2D navigation goals with orientation in a specifed region.
+These regionss are described by a polygon defined by its edges in the map frame and a name.
+The service takes the number of navigation goals (*n*) and a region name (*region_name*) and returns a list of goal poses.

-The ROIs are stored in a YAML configuration file.
+The regions are stored in a YAML configuration file.
 Look for the examples in the `config` folder.
-The configuration file includes the names of the ROIs defined by its edges and its name.
+The configuration file includes the names of the regions defined by its edges and its name.

 There are optional parameters like:
 - Direction of the goal.
-The goal can be orientated `outside` the ROI, `inside` the ROI, `requested` (see below) or `random` by default.
+The goal can be oriented `outside` the region, `inside` the region, `requested` (see below) or `random` by default.
-- Distance from the border of the ROI.
-The goal can be at a distance (in meters) from the border of the ROI.
+- Distance from the border of the region.
+The goal can be at a distance (in meters) from the border of the region.
 Default is 0.0.

 In addition to the random navigation goals service, it's also included:
-- A service to request the ROI name of a known position.
+- A service to request the region name of a known position.
-- A latched publisher of the ROI name where the robot is.
+- A latched publisher of the region name where the robot is.

 ## Usage